telerik/xaml-docs/installation-and-deployment/deploying-telerik-ui/protecting-telerik-assembly.md

 	{{endregion}}

-4. Save __AssemblyProtection.cs__ and rebuild UI for Silverlight or WPF (described separately in the source code build instructions document).
+4. Save __AssemblyProtection.cs__ and rebuild the suite (described separately in the source code build instructions document).

 5. In your application replace the existing references to the Telerik assemblies with the ones built from the source code.